Conflict coaches to help organizations empower valued employees with mental health conditions

 MH Mediate

 Since 2012, MH Mediate has been at the forefront of mental health and conflict resolution.
 The company has helped thousands of professionals, at organizations and government agencies throughout the country, providing resources to help them have empowering mental health communication that prevents mental illness discrimination.
-MH Mediate’s Mindquity platform adapts the best resources to help individuals seek support, pursue accommodations, and overcome rejection.
+MH Mediate’s Mindquity platform connects organizations with dispute resolution professionals who can help them connect with their employees during conflicts related to stigma, rejection, and accommodations.

 Dan Berstein

-Dan is a mediator living with bipolar disorder, and the author of the book Mental Health and Conflicts: A Handbook for Empowerment, originally published by the American Bar Association in 2022 and republished by DRI Press.
+Dan is a mediator living with bipolar disorder, and the author of the book Mental Health and Conflicts: A Handbook for Empowerment, originally published by the American Bar Association in 2022 and republished by DRI Press in 2026.
 Dan’s work combines his professional expertise and academic background with his own personal lived experience living with a mental illness and facing challenges with support, rejection, and accommodations.
-He brings all of this to the development of the Mindquity platform.
+He has spent over fifteen years as a leader in the dispute resolution community, building a network to connect qualified dispute resolvers with organizations that can use their conflict coaching services.